LaurentEsingle/whisper-diarization/README.md

 ## NOTE
 **This is a fork of [MahmoudAshraf97/whisper-diarization](https://github.com/MahmoudAshraf97/whisper-diarization)**

-**It is an attempt to create a package setup and a developer interface that can be used in a Python script.**
+**It creates a distributable package and a developer interface that can be used in a Python script.**

-**Original README content below, slightly edited to add the extra features of this fork**
+**Original README content below, slightly edited to add details about the extra features of this fork**

 #
 Speaker Diarization pipeline based on OpenAI Whisper